activeviam/activeviam.github.io/atoti-query-analyser/src/library/README.md

 # The helper files

+This README is completely outdated, TODO fix it

 In this folders are all the functions that allows us to manipulate the data of the application.

 We will explain here the purpose of each file.